pferrel/solr-recommender/README.md

   \-- s-recs
         |-- recs
         |     \-- part-xxxx sequence files making up a DistributedRowMatrix of Key = org.apache.hadoop.io.IntWritable, Value = org.apache.mahout.math.VectorWritable
-        |         This is the user recommendation matrix, Key = itemID, Value a weighted set of ItemIDs
+        |         This is the user cross-recommendation matrix, Key = userID, Value a weighted set of ItemIDs
-        |         indicating strength of similairty.
+        |         indicating strength of recommendation.
         \-- sims
               \-- part-xxxx sequence files making up a DistributedRowMatrix of Key = org.apache.hadoop.io.IntWritable, Value = org.apache.mahout.math.VectorWritable
                   This is the item cross-similarity matrix, Key = itemID, Value a weighted set of ItemIDs